 This type of severe acne affects only females, usually between the ages of 20 to 40 years of age.
 It is characterized by large painful nodules, pustules and sores that may leave scarring.

 Forming abruptly, pyoderma faciale may occur on the skin of a woman who has never had acne before.
 Generally, this type of extreme acne is confined to the face, and though it usually does not last longer than a year, it can cause a great deal of damage in a very short time.

 The Acne Cure: The Revolutionary Nonprescription Treatment Plan That Cures Even the Most Severe Acne and Shows Dramatic Results in As Little As 24 Hours.

 Note: I bought this book years ago and it did help improve my acne!

-Gram-negative folliculitis is a form of extreme acne caused by an inflammation of the follicles caused by bacterial infection: This condition is characterized by pustules and cysts.
-It has been determined in some cases of the disorder that its development is caused by a complication resulting from a long-term antibiotic treatment of acne vulgaris.
+A gram-negative folliculitis is a form of extreme acne caused by an inflammation of the follicles caused by bacterial infection: This condition is characterized by pustules and cysts.
+It has been determined in some cases of the disorder that its development is caused by a complication resulting from long-term antibiotic treatment of acne vulgaris.

 The reason that this form of acne is called “gram-negative” relates to the fact that gram is a type of blue stain used for laboratory testing for a microscopic organism.
 Bacteria that do not stain blue are referred to as “gram-negative.”